hmil/tslint-override/README.md

         "tslint-override"
     ],
     "rules": {
-        "explicit-override": [ true, "decorator", "pascal-case-decorator" ]
+        "explicit-override": [ true, "pascal-case-fixer" ]
     }
 }
 ```

-`tslint-override/register` does not support the `@Override` decorator, so you will have to define the decorator yourself.
+Note: `tslint-override/register` does not support the PascalCase `@Override` decorator, so you will have to define it yourself.

 ---